-This user's guide provides instructions on how to install the DSL-300T ADSL Modem and use it to connect a computer or Ethernet Local Area Network (LAN) to the Internet thus providing a gateway to the Wide Area Network (WAN).
+This user's guide provides instructions on how to install the DSL-500T ADSL Router and use it to connect a computer or Ethernet LAN to the Internet.

-If you are using a computer with a functioning Ethernet port, the quickest and easiest way to set up the DSL-300T is to follow the instructions provided in the Quick Installation Guide.
+If you are using a computer with a functioning Ethernet port, the quickest and easiest way to set up the DSL-500T is follow the instructions provided in the Quick Installation Guide.